chakki-works/chazutsu/README.md

 Begin downloading the Moview Review Data dataset from http://www.cs.cornell.edu/people/pabo/movie-review-data/review_polarity.tar.gz.
 The dataset file is saved to /your/current/directory/data/moview_review_data/review_polarity.tar.gz ...
+Done all process!
+Make below files at /your/current/directory/data/moview_review_data review_polarity_test.txt review_polarity_train.txt
 ```

+**Not only the downloading the file, expand & format it.
+So the prepared files are ready to use!**

 The list of datasets is described in [`datasets/README.md`](https://github.com/chakki-works/chazutsu/tree/master/chazutsu/datasets).

 ### Split to train/test files